-Work With A Real Estate Professional
+Work with a Real Estate Professional

 Purchasing real estate is a complex and major transaction that involves many details.
 An experienced real estate agent can guide you through the process and help you avoid costly mistakes.

 Typically, the seller will have a Seller’s Agent representing them.
-Your Siebert Realty agent will be dedicated to providing you with the highest level of personal
+Your Siebert Realty agent will be dedicated to providing you with the highest level of personal and professional service in the industry.
+With our many years of experience, we can help ensure that your home buying experience is enjoyable and stress-free.

 Obtain Financial Pre-Approval

 One of the biggest mistakes a home buyer can make is not getting pre-qualified or pre-approved for a loan.
-A pre-qualified loan means a lender takes information from you and has run a credit report.
+A pre-qualified loan means that a lender took information from you and ran a credit report.
 Based on your information and the credit report, they can issue you a pre-qualification letter.
-A pre-approved loan is one in which you and the lender have gone through all of the documentation, and a full credit report is ordered.
-You benefit by having your loan pre-approved in several ways:

 • You eliminate any surprises about your ability to borrow by providing the lender with the information up front.
-If there are questions about income, credit, or down payment,
+If there are questions about income, credit, or down payment, you can address them and resolve them without the last minute panic that can occur if you have not been pre-approved.
+Many times, credit reports include inaccurate information.

-back to top
+Back to top

-Select And View Properties
+Select and View Properties

 Once you have obtained pre-approval and have determined your affordable price range, you can begin to select and view available homes and new construction models.
 Having a set of guidelines based on requirement is essential to making decisions based on facts and not just emotions.
+We will discuss which home features you absolutely require and which ones are optional for you.

 It is recommended that you keep notes and photos of houses you have seen.
 If you write down the unique features, as well as the pros and cons of each home you are considering, you will not have to rely strictly on memory.